 - Clean Out Fire Pot: Very important step, you need to make sure the firepot is completely empty and remove all the ash.

 - Partially Fill The Fire Pot With Pellets: You only want to put enough pellets in the fire pot to the level of the bottom of the auger.
-Filling the fire pot with pellets is going to lead to trouble and likely a flameout situation evenutally.
+Filling the fire pot with pellets is going to lead to trouble and likely a flameout situation eventually.

 - Light The Pellets With a Flame Torch: Below I provide an example of a small portable butane flame torch which would be good to quickly and safely light the pellets, but any gas torch will do the job after about 10-20 seconds.

-- Let The Pellets Burn For a Few Minutes: Once you see the pellets have a small fire going don’t imediately turn the pellet grill/smoker on.
+- Let The Pellets Burn For a Few Minutes: Once you see the pellets have a small fire going don’t immediately turn the pellet grill/smoker on.
 If you turn on the control panel too soon the fan will likely extinguish the ignited embers.
 Therefore, just give the ignited pellets a couple of minutes to get a proper fire going.

-- Refit The Internal Components: Using heat proof gloves very carefully place the heat deflector, grease tray and cooking grates back into the pellet grill/smokers.
+- Refit The Internal Components: Using heat-proof gloves very carefully place the heat deflector, grease tray and cooking grates back into the pellet grill/smokers.

 - Turn On The Control To The Lowest Setting: With a pretty strong little pellet fire going with some glowing embers you can now turn on the pellet grill.
-However, its important to start with the lowest tempreture/smoke setting where the fan speed will be at its slowest.
+However, its important to start with the lowest temperature/smoke setting where the fan speed will be at its slowest.

-- Use The Pellet Grill/Smoker as Normal: If the control panel is showing that the cooking chamber is heating up you know you have an established pellet fire, you can now use the pellet grill/smoker as normal and set your desired tempreture.
+- Use The Pellet Grill/Smoker as Normal: If the control panel is showing that the cooking chamber is heating up you know you have an established pellet fire, you can now use the pellet grill/smoker as normal and set your desired temperature.

 Recommended Tools For The Job

 First, you are going to need a butane fire lighter torch.
 Now, you will be able to do this job with pretty much any butane torch.
-However, I would suggest you get one with a flexible/bendable head such as the one below.
+However, I would suggest you get one with a flexible/bendable head, such as the one below.

 If you don’t already own a pair, get yourself some heatproof gloves.
 Not only are they great for keeping safe during grilling in general, but they are also pretty much essential for a pellet grill/smoker manual ignition to stay safe.

 Conclusions On Pellet Grill/Smoker Manual Ignition

 In many cases, quite a few pellet grill owners will never need to manually ignite their pellet cooker.
 Hot rod igniters are funny, some fail really quickly, while others end up lasting for many years.

-Anyway, if your hot rod igniter on your pellet grill/smoker fails and you don’t have a replacement to hand, or if you want to run a portable pellet grill on minimal power the steps above should serve you well to manually ignite your pellet grill/smoker.
+Anyway, if your hot rod igniter on your pellet grill/smoker fails and you don’t have a replacement to hand, or if you want to run a portable pellet grill on minimal power, the steps above should serve you well to manually ignite your pellet grill/smoker.